PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 ### ITaskboxInvoker

-The `ITaskboxInvoker{TTask}` interface defines abstraction, used to invoke a task that follows the trigger-action pattern.
+The `ITaskboxInvoker{TTask}` interface defines the abstraction used to invoke a task that follows the trigger-action pattern.

 Method | Description
 :--- | :---